To buy or not to buy: that is the question.

 For that matter, do you even need the item?

 Analyse if it’s a necessity or whether it can wait a few months (or maybe forever).

-I don’t know about you, but there have been times in the past where I’ve fallen in love with a piece of clothing on the spot and bought it, only to get home and realise I have the EXACT SAME THING already hanging in my wardrobe.
+We don’t know about you, but there have been times in the past where we’ve fallen in love with a piece of clothing on the spot and bought it, only to get home and realise we have the EXACT SAME THING already hanging in my wardrobe.

-Learn from my mistakes and make sure you check, double-check and triple-check that you can’t make do with what you’ve got before you buy something new.
+Learn from our mistakes and make sure you check, double-check and triple-check that you can’t make do with what you’ve got before you buy something new.

 One of the top questions to ask yourself when you’re pondering over to buy or not to buy is can you even afford it right now?

 Have you shopped around?
 Are there better deals elsewhere or a big sale coming up that you can wait for?